signalfx/signalfx-agent/docs/legacy-filtering.md

   * Have not updated their filtering preferences.
     * Specifically, this document applies to users who have **not** set `enableBuiltInFiltering: true` in the config file for the `whitelist.json` file.

-If you are running Smart Agent version 5.0 and have upadated this filtering preference, see [Filtering](filtering.md).
+If you are running Smart Agent version 5.0 and have updated this filtering preference, see [Filtering](filtering.md).

 ## Old-style whitelist filtering